Eligibility | Placement Schools | How to Apply | FAQ

 Leadership Retreat follows SCP and is held at the Princeton-Blairstown Center in Blairstown, New Jersey.
 Students engage in outdoor activities designed to promote teamwork, group cooperation, and communication skills.
 Activities include hiking, camping, rope courses, dam rappelling, and canoeing.

 Scholars Academy Saturdays (SAS), sponsored by The Coach Foundation, is the second phase of the SEEDS Scholars Program.
 Approximately 95 students who have successfully completed SCP are admitted into SAS.
 These students attend Saturday classes throughout the academic year and participate in retreats, workshops and other activities.
-Students also prepare for the Secondary School Admissions Test (the placement exam for private high schools), visit independent schools and complete their applications.
+Students also prepare for the Secondary School Admissions Test (the placement exam for private high schools), visit selective schools and complete their applications.

 The Capstone Experience (Capstone), held the summer after 8th grade, is a second three-week residential program held on the campus of The Hill School.
 Scholars take academic classes and participate in leadership development workshops.
-This second residential experience helps to prepare our students for their transition to independent school life.
+This second residential experience helps to prepare our students for their transition to selective school life.